 In 1856 Nightingale returned to England as a national heroine.
 And four months after the peace treaty was signed.
 She had been deeply shocked by the lack of hygiene and elemantary care that the men received in the British Army.
 Nightingale therefore decided to work to improve the quality of nursing in military hospitals.
 Her greatest achievement was to raise nursing to the level of a respectable profession for women.
 She established the Nightingale Training School for Nurses at St Thomas' Hospital in 1860.

+Florence Nightingale's writings on hospital planning and organisation had a profound effect in England and across the world.
 Her farsighted reforms have influenced the nature of modern health care and her writings continue to be a resource for nurses and health managers.
 Today there is a Florence Nightingale Hospitals Group in Istanbul, which serves in healthcare organisation established with 5-hospitals in different locations.

 Although Nightingale was bedridden for many years, she campaigned tirelessly to improve health standards, publishing 200 books, reports and pamphlets.
+Died at the age of 90 in London on 13 August 1910.

 She is universally recognised as the founder of modern nursing.